 Ref Controls Specified by PFC Tests of Controls Results of Tests 11.1 Employment with PFC is contingent on the successful completion of a background investigation.
-Inspected Personnel Files for all new full time employees and determined that background investigations were successfully completed.
+Inspected Personnel Files for a sample of new full time employees and determined that background investigations were successfully completed.
 No exceptions noted.
 11.2 Employees are required to sign a confidentiality agreement when hired indicating they have read and understand their obligations with respect to handling confidential information.
-Inspected personnel files all new full time employees and determined that Confidentiality agreements were obtained when hired.
+Inspected personnel files for a sample of new full time employees and determined that Confidentiality agreements were obtained when hired.
 No exceptions noted.